 Tips for Estate Planning

 - A financial advisor can be a huge help in the estate planning process.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have free introductory calls with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - A well-rounded estate plan can include things other than a family LLC.
 For example, you may want to establish one or more trusts to hold personal assets on behalf of your beneficiaries.
 Different types of trusts can serve different purposes, including charitable giving and asset protection.